Writers Write creates writing resources. In this post, we cover the problems writers encounter with beginnings and backstory.

 - Write out or roughly plan three or four possible openings – just experiment.
 Show these to a trusted friend or your writing group and see what feedback you get.

-- Keep separate folders or notebooks for backstory – and consult it when you write your scenes.
+- Keep separate folders or notebooks for backstory – and consult them when you write your scenes.
 If there’s any opportunity to drop a piece in – then do it.
 You can always edit it out later.

 - ‘When in doubt, leave it out.’
 This is as good advice as any when it comes to backstory.